instea/react-native-popup-menu/README.md

 ### MenuOptions

-This components wrapps all menu options.
+This component wrapps all menu options.

 **Note:** It is necessary that `<MenuOptions />` is a direct child of `<Menu />`.